Mange/roadie/README.md

 Install & Usage
 ---------------

-Add this gem to your Gemfile and bundle.
+[Add this gem to your Gemfile as recommended by Rubygems](http://rubygems.org/gems/roadie) and run `bundle install`.

 ```ruby
 gem 'roadie', '~> x.y.0'